Danskydan/Hilltop/README.md

 ![alt text](/assets/images/CoreConcepts2.png)

-In Hilltop, cell names and other cell attributes such as screen position, typeface, font size, alignment, and decimal places, are all described using text.
-For example:
+Without the spreadsheet editor interface or named rows and columns, cell names and other cell attributes such as screen position, typeface, font size, alignment, and decimal places, are all described using text as follows:

       Fahrenheit_label
       	Value = ‘Fahrenheit